JorenVandewalle/MasterMind-AI/README.md

 **Step 3:** After our first guess, we get feedback.
 If the feedback is 4 black pegs, the game is finished.
 If not, we continue.

-**Step 4:** This step involves deciding which solutions are possible and which are not.
-For more info, see [here](./docs/Knuth_Algorithm_Explained.md).
+**Step 4:** This step involves deciding which solutions are possible and which are not.For that we use **Knuth Algorythm** for more info, see [here](./docs/Knuth_Algorithm_Explained.md).
+Explaination for how we do that in code can be found [here](./docs/Codes_Explained/KnuthCodeExplained.ipynb)

 **Step 5:** We eliminate all the codes that are no longer possible answers.

 **Step 6:** Using the min-max strategy, we can make the best possible next guess to eliminate the maximum number of answers.
 For more info, see [here](./docs/MinMaxExplained.md).
+Do u want to know how we did that in code press. [here](./docs/Codes_Explained/MinMaxCodeExplained.ipynb)

 ---